 - 3 In the Challenge fields, specify the challenge sequence supplied to you by the user.
-As with the request ID sequence, the challenge sequence you enter must exactly match - 4 In the Overrides Allowed field, specify the number of times you want to allow the user to boot the device without providing PBA authentication. - 5 Click Generate Response. - 6 Supply the response sequence to the user.
+As with the request ID sequence, the challenge sequence you enter must exactly match (characters and order) the user's challenge sequence. - 4 In the Overrides Allowed field, specify the number of times you want to allow the user to boot the device without providing PBA authentication. - 5 Click Generate Response. - 6 Supply the response sequence to the user.